kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Take the vid out handshake lines and code up a Pico to handle display.
 * TODO Pico to handle display to have two way return of data

+* TODO Produce BOM for all of the hardware projects to go with documentation
 * TODO Due to bad performance of the parser (???) need to look at compiler...
 Added some OP code stubs.
 FORGET and LIST use a scanner.
 Combine with main parser and have one for keyword and another for byte code
 * TODO for the compiler.
 At runtime Have the parser detect if the first char to scan for has top bit set. if so then the rest of the byte is compiled keyword and use fast lookup instead.
 Does limit to top 127 keywords
 * TODO When compiling a uword.
 Parse tokens and replace with matched high bit words.